Maranacook Lake Writing Retreat

 A week of sustained writing, shared presence, and unhurried time

-The retreat is intentionally limited to 12 participants, creating space for solitude, unforced conversation, and sustained focus throughout the week.
+The retreat is limited to 12 participants, creating space for solitude, unforced conversation, and sustained focus throughout the week.

 The Setting